-Your garage don’t have the same insulation as the rest of your home.
+Your garage doesn’t have the same insulation as the rest of your home.
 It’s not a thermally-comfortable space to live in.
-You’ll freeze here in the winder and smolder in the summer.
+You’ll freeze here in the winder and smoulder in the summer.
 Both cases aren’t suitable for humans.

 To convert this area into a bedroom, you must improve its insulation.
 Comply with the standards set by the building codes.
 This is your first step.

 Installing new interior walls

 Most garages in Australia are made using not insulated brick walls.
 But, do not be deceived by its rustic beauty.
 You need to seal this brick wall with a waterproof membrane or paint.
 Build an insulated wall to replace the garage doors as well.
 Use plaster on the walls and then do a quick paint job.

 Changing and waterproofing the floors

 It is ideal to change the concrete flooring of your garage when you convert it into a bedroom.
 You don’t want to see tile treads and oil stains on the floor, right?
 So, cover the concrete slab with floorboards or a new carpet.